GW-DSSD/Ecolabelling-Research/Literature Review/README.md

 ## Please mark this file once you have pulled a reading from the Literature Review folder.
 Once you decide to do a reading, put an x in between the [ ] code like this - [x].

-## You may also add files to the folder, but you have to add the name of the document in the file with a check box!
+## You may also add files to the folder, but you have to add the name of the document in this file with a check box!

 - [ ] Ecolabels and their role in mitigating climate change  (required for all DSSD Hub members)